seasketch/north-sea-reports/README.md

 ## Reference Notes

-This project uses data management [option ?](https://github.com/seasketch/geoprocessing/wiki/Tutorials#link-project-data)
+This project creates a symlink to the North Sea (Belgium) Box Drive using BoxSync.

 Data is sourced from the following locations:

-* ?
+* Box-Box/GIS/MSP4BIO/North Sea (Belgium)